iciamyplant/facial_recognition/README.md

 # 2. Facial recognition

-**Facial recognition** = involves identifying the face in the image as belonging to person X and not person Y **Facial analysis** = tries to understand something about people from their facial features, like determining their age, gender, or the emotion they are displaying.
+**Facial recognition** = involves identifying the face in the image as belonging to person X and not person Y

+**Facial analysis** = tries to understand something about people from their facial features, like determining their age, gender, or the emotion they are displaying

 **Facial tracking** = is mostly present in video analysis and tries to follow a face and its features (eyes, nose, and lips) from frame to frame

 Objectif : réussir à reconnaître le visage + analyser le genre et la tranche d'âge